AdobeDocs/campaign-standard.en/help/automating/using/get-started-workflows.md

 <td><img src="assets/do-not-localize/icon_manage.svg" width="60px"><p><a href="#import-export-data">Import/export data</a></p></td></tr>
 </table>

-Adobe Campaign offers a comprehensive graphical environment that allows you to design complex processes including segmentation, campaign execution, file processing, approvals, etc. For example, you can use a workflow to download a file from a server, decompress it, and then import its records into the Adobe Campaign database.
+Adobe Campaign offers a comprehensive graphical environment that allows you to design complex processes including segmentation, campaign execution, file processing, etc. For example, you can use a workflow to download a file from a server, decompress it, and then import its records into the Adobe Campaign database.

 A workflow can also involve users by assigning them tasks or having them approve performed tasks.
 This means you can assign a task to one or several users to work on content or specify targets, and approve proofs before sending the message.